danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 2. A cube-like Tofu as a class object.
 There are many object instances, and they appear in different parts of the table, running from left to right.
 3. The button with the text "add Tofu: maintain minimum 5 on the table".
 It allows the addition of Tofu object instances.
 4. There are continuous display of beer objects which move from right to left.
 (The beers are more considered as decorative objects in this game and in the chapter, which means the game can still function without them.
 We use the library of [p5.play](http://molleindustria.github.io/p5.play/) to control the beer image and together it illustrates a different way of constructing objects)
-5. The simple game logic is to maintain at least 5 Tofu on the table, or else the game will stop with the dispaly of the text 'Game Over'.
+5. The simple game logic is to maintain at least 5 tofus on the table, or else the game will stop with the dispaly of the text 'Game Over'.

 ![ch5_2](ch5_2.png)